Cooper Vuna

 Kerry Cooper Vuna (born 7 May 1987) is a professional rugby footballer who plays on the wing for Newcastle Falcons in Premiership Rugby.
 He played rugby league as a for the New Zealand Warriors and Newcastle Knights in the National Rugby League competition, before switching to rugby union to play Super Rugby for the Melbourne Rebels.

 Early years

 Cooper Vuna is of Tongan descent.
 He was born in Auckland, New Zealand, and grew up in Otahuhu with his family.
-He has three sisters and four brothers.
-He is the older brother of Joseph Vuna.
+He has three sisters and five brothers including his oldest sisters son, Joseph Vuna.

 Vuna played high school rugby union until he was 15, switching to rugby league after being scouted by the New Zealand Warriors.
 His junior club was the Otahuhu Leopards.
 And he represented the Auckland Lions in the Bartercard Cup and NSWRL Premier League.

 Rugby league career

 Vuna signed with the New Zealand Warriors and made his first grade debut late in 2004, in Round 24 against the Parramatta Eels.
 Vuna went on to play five games for the club over the next three years before leaving, seeking regular game time.

 Vuna signed with the Newcastle Knights in mid-2007, seeking to break into first grade.
 He was picked in the Knights' squad the week he was signed after the squad suffered several withdrawals.
 Vuna established himself in the Knights first grade squad, playing in over fifty matches for the club between 2007 and 2010.

 In Round 24, 2010 Vuna scored 4 tries against the Brisbane Broncos equalling the Newcastle Knights' club record for most tries in a game.